YvesW/client-resizer/README.md

 - Resize your client when switching RL config profiles if this isn't done by the config profiles themselves yet.
 Set up automatic resizing for your monitors with different game sizes per RL config profile.
 Then enable ``Resize when switching RuneLite config profile``.
 - Change your resizable scaling (stretched mode plugin), either automatically or hotkey-based.
 - (Re)position your client using hotkeys.
 This allows you to e.g. get RL flush with your screen or position it in a specific position per activity.
 Furthermore, this allows you to position the client in ways the normal Windows window manager does not allow, e.g. in a way that the title bar is offscreen at the top of the screen.
-- Contain the client in screen: the client will snap back **after your cursor leaves the menubar (title bar)** or after moving it using shift + Windows + arrow key.
-This can either be 'soft' or 'hard' contain in screen.
+- Snap back/Contain the client in screen: the client will snap back **after your cursor leaves the menubar (title bar)** or after moving it using shift + Windows + arrow key.
+This can either be 'soft' or 'hard' snap back/contain in screen.
 Offsets can be added if the client is not in your preferred location after snapping back.

 The plugin still respects all the other settings in the ``RuneLite`` > ``Window Settings`` config.
 For that reason, I personally suggest using the following RuneLite Window Settings:<br>
 ![RuneLite window settings](docs/img/runelite-window-settings.png)<br>
-*It is recommended to **enable** ``Enable custom window chrome`` in ``RuneLite`` > ``Window Settings`` if you'd like to automatically resize the client or contain the client in screen when dragging it to a different monitor.
+*It is recommended to **enable** ``Enable custom window chrome`` in ``RuneLite`` > ``Window Settings`` if you'd like to automatically resize the client or snap it back (contain the client in screen) when dragging it to a different monitor.
 Shift + Windows key + arrow or hotkey-based repositioning does still automatically resize the client with custom chrome disabled.
-However, moving the client to a different monitor by dragging the title bar will not work with custom chrome disabled when trying to automatically resize the client or properly contain the client in the screen (snap back).<br>
+However, moving the client to a different monitor by dragging the title bar will not work with custom chrome disabled when trying to automatically resize the client or properly snap the client back (contain in screen).<br>
 I generally also recommend **locking the window size**, so you don't accidentally use Windows's snap resize function.*

 ## User Instructions / How to set up